Trowulan: Tikus Temple

-Not far from Candi Tikus in the Keraton hamlet stands the recently restored gateway of Bajang Ratu, an elegant red-brick paduraksa gate dating from the mid-14th century.
-The form of the structure is tall and slender, rising to a height of 16.5 metres and displaying intricate relief decoration, especially on the roof section.
-The gate is adorned with a bas reliefs depicting the story of Sri Tanjung and Ramayana.
-Bajang Ratu in Javanese literally means 'dwarf or defect monarch'.
+Not far from Tikus Temple in the Keraton hamlet stands the recently restored gateway of "Bajang Ratu", an elegant red-brick paduraksa gate dating from the mid-14th century.
+The form of structure is tall and slender, rising to a height of 16.5 metres and displaying intricate relief decoration, especially on the roof section.
+The gate is adorned with bas reliefs depicting the story of Sri Tanjung and Ramayana.
+Bajang Ratu in Javanese means 'dwarf or defect monarch'.
 Folk tradition links the gate with Jayanegara, the second Majapahit king, the successor to Kertarajasa Jayawarddhana, founder of the Majapahit Empire.
 According to tradition, Jayanegara fell from the gate as a child, causing defects to his body.
 The name probably also means 'little monarch', as Jayanegara ascended to the throne at a young age.
 Historian connects this gate with Çrenggapura (Çri Ranggapura) or Kapopongan of Antawulan (Trowulan), the shrine mentioned in Nagarakertagama as the dharma place (holy compound) dedicated to King Jayanegara during his death on 1328.

+Wringin Lawang

 Wringin Lawang is located a short distance south of Indonesian National Route 15 at Jatipasar village.
 The name in Javanese means 'The Banyan Tree Gate'.
 The grand gate portals are made from red brick, with a base of 13 x 11 metres and a height of 15.5 metres, and date from the 14th century.
-The gate is of the 'candi bentar' or split gateway type, a structure which may have appeared during the Majapahit era.
-It is one of the oldest and the largest surviving 'Candi Bentar' dated from Majapahit era.
-The 'Candi Bentar' took shape of typical Majapahit temple structure – consists of three parts; foot, body and tall roof – evenly split into two mirroring structures to make a passage in the centre for people to walk through.
+The gate is of the 'candi bentar' or split gateway type, a structure that may have appeared during the Majapahit era.
+It is one of the oldest and the largest surviving 'Candi Bentar' dated from the Majapahit era.
+The 'Candi Bentar' took the shape of a typical Majapahit temple structure – consisting of three parts; foot, body, and tall roof – evenly split into two mirroring structures to make a passage in the centre for people to walk through.
 This type of split gate has no doors and provides no real defensive purpose but narrowing the passage.
 It probably only served the ceremonial and aesthetic purpose, to create a sense of grandeur, before entering the next compound.
 Most historians agree that this structure is the gate of an important compound in the Majapahit capital.
 Speculations concerning the original function of this majestic gateway have led to various suggestions, a popular one being that it was the entrance to the residence of Gajah Mada.

+Brahu Temple

-Candi Brahu in the Bejijong village is the sole surviving structure of what was once a cluster of historic buildings.
-According to popular folk belief, it was in the vicinity of Candi Brahu that the cremation ceremonies for the first four Majapahit rulers were carried out.
+Brahu Temple in the Bejijong village is the sole surviving structure of what was once a cluster of historic buildings.
+According to popular folk belief, it was in the vicinity of Brahu Temple that the cremation ceremonies for the first four Majapahit rulers were carried out.
 This tradition, while difficult to prove, is supported in part by material evidence, which suggests that the monument once served as a royal mortuary shrine.
 The royal personage to whom the building was dedicated remains unclear.
 The ruin of Candi Gentong lies nearby.